iam-py-test/unwanted-program-removal-tool/README.md

 # Unwanted program removal tool
 A tool for removing PUPs using signatures

+**WARNING: Due to a bug, the current version flags _ALL_ files as malware.
+As this may cause harm to your system, please do not use this tool until I have time to find a fix**

 ### What is the unwanted program removal tool?
 The unwanted program removal tool is a free and open source tool for removing PUPs, which are often missed by antimalware products
 ### How do I install it?